vmodamio/typewrt_v1/README.md

 The power consumption was huge.
 Not as bad as an LCD, but definitely not something for a battery driven device.
 At the maximum refreshing rate, and taking into account the size and resolution, the display was very power hungry.
 Not to say the 'artifacts' and the noise it quickly appeared in the screen with that refreshing rates.
+And that beautiful FreeWrite that cost over 500 euros?
+How does a dedicated writing device justify the price then!

 After many days of researching, I discovered a reflective (no backlight), ultra-low power display from SHARP called memory-in-pixel.
 The largest model was only 4.4 inches.
 They were monochromatic, and the resolution,